She Bangs: Cover versions and appearances in media

 "She Bangs" has been covered by several contestants on various music talent shows.
 Ronny B performed "She Bangs" on season three of America's Got Talent in 2008.
 His rendition was poorly received, with judge David Hasselhoff remarking that Ronny B had "zero talent", and he was immediately eliminated afterwards.
 In 2020, Llama (Drew Carey) delivered a performance of "She Bangs" on season three of The Masked Singer, and in 2010, Wagnar performed the track along with a cover version of "Love Shack" by the B-52's on series seven of The X Factor.
 Wagner was ranked as one of the most iconic X Factor contestants of all time by Grazia.
-"She Bangs" was featured in the American computer-animated jukebox musical comedy film Sing 2 (2021).
+"She Bangs" was featured in the American animated jukebox musical comedy film Sing 2 (2021).

 William Hung version

 Hong Kong–born American motivational speaker and former singer William Hung gained notoriety when he auditioned for the third season of American Idol in 2004.
 Hung was strongly criticized for his singing and dancing; judge Simon Cowell interrupted his audition and asked him, "You can't sing, you can't dance, so what do you want me to say?"
 Despite the negative reception, Hung gained a following after his performance and ultimately signed to Koch Entertainment.
 Hung released a cover of "She Bangs" on his debut studio album Inspiration (2004), with the cover being generally panned.
 AllMusic editor Stephen Thomas Erlewine wrote that Hung "sang it as if the song meant something to him even though he didn't understand the words, which gave the Berkeley civil engineering student innocence or, to some of his harsher critics, the appearance of being mildly retarded".
 Chris Carle of IGN said that it is the "best track... but that's like saying a tetanus shot is the best kind of injection you can get".
 Clem Bestow wrote for Stylus Magazine that Hung's performance of the song is "like a tone-deaf taxi driver and dancing like an epileptic octopus".
 The music video for Hung's version was directed by Jeff Richter and filmed in Los Angeles.

 On June 3, 2018, Martin invited Hung as a surprise guest to his concert at the Monte Carlo Theater in Las Vegas, and the two performed the original together.
 In an interview with Variety, 20 years after the release of "She Bangs", Hung told the magazine that he's "grateful" to have Martin's song, and explained that "otherwise I wouldn’t be where I am today.
 I just enjoyed the song right from the beginning.
 I thought it sounded cool and very upbeat.
-It was unique compared to everything else I was hearing back in the early two thousands."
+It was unique compared to everything else I was hearing back in the early 2000s."
 On May 2, 2022, coinciding with American Idol's 20th anniversary, Hung returned to the show "to reprise his epic" performance of the song.